Frequently Asked Questions

 All applicants applying for full-time Bachelor's degree programmes (except those with Higher Diploma or Associate Degree qualification) are required to meet any one of the following English language requirements:

-- A Test of English as a Foreign Language (TOEFL) score of 80 for the Internet-based test or 550 for the paper-based test;
+- A Test of English as a Foreign Language (TOEFL) score of 80 or above for the Internet-based test or 550 or above for the paper-based test;

-- An overall Band Score of 6 in the International English Language Testing System (IELTS);
+- An overall Band Score of 6 or above in the International English Language Testing System (IELTS);

-- Grade C in GCSE/ IGCSE/ GCEOL English;
+- Grade C or above in GCEOL English;

-- Grade 4 in English at International Baccalaureate (IB);
+- Grade 4 or above in English at International Baccalaureate (IB);

 HKDSE English is an acceptable alternative for meeting the English language requirements.
 For applicants applying for admission to Bachelor's Degree Programmes, an attainment at Level 3 or above is required.
 For those applying to Higher Diploma Programmes, an attainment at Level 2 or above is needed.